 7.)
 Dong Quai

-- Help in managing the nervous system
+- Help manage the nervous system

 - Regulate adrenal gland response